Global existence for the 2D incompressible isotropic elastodynamics for small initial data: Introduction

 \begin{remark} For general cases, the system (\ref{generalequation}) only differs from the system (\ref{mainequation1}), the Hookean case, at ``cubic and higher" level in the sense of decay rate.
 To know this fact, we recommend interested readers to \cite{Lei2}[section 10] for more details.

 The approach used here in the Hookean case is robust enough to be applied to general isotropic incompressible elastodynamics cases.
 Firstly, we consider the energy estimate part.
 On one hand, intuitively speaking, those cubic and higher order terms will not cause any \emph{additional} obstructions because of the higher decay rate than quadratic terms.
-On the other hand, to be rigorous, one usually confronts the difficulty of ``losing derivatives'' in the energy estimate because of the quasilinear nature.
-However, the system (\ref{generalequation}) indeed has the requisite symmetry properties to avoid losing derivatives, one can see this point in \cite{Sideris1, Sideris4}.
+On the other hand, to be rigorous, we usually confronts the difficulty of ``losing derivatives'' in the energy estimate because of the quasilinear nature.
+However, the system (\ref{generalequation}) indeed has the requisite symmetry properties to avoid losing derivatives.
+For more details about this fact, please refer to \cite{Sideris1, Sideris4}.
 Lastly, we consider the $L^\infty$-estimate part.
 We can estimate those additional cubic and higher order terms by the same method used to handle the cubic terms inside the equation satisfied by ${\Phi}$ (see (\ref{reformulateofPhi})).

 \end{remark}